build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 The EFS CSI Driver does not have an AWS managed policy, so there are a few additional steps to create the service account.
 For instructions, see [Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI](https://quip-amazon.com/KQAIAANyMa13).

-## Step 3: Verify the EFS CSI Driver Add-On is Installed
+## Step 3: Verify the EFS CSI Driver Add-On Is Installed

 In this section, we'll verify that the EFS CSI Driver managed add-on is properly installed and active on your Amazon EKS cluster.
 The EFS CSI Driver is crucial for enabling Amazon EFS to work seamlessly with Kubernetes, allowing you to mount EFS file systems as persistent volumes for your batch workloads.